andrewsunglaekim/history-of-fefw/readme.md

 Though there was access to this technology by 1998, it wasn't largely popularized until Google leveraged the technology for their popular Gmail and Google maps web applications.

 By April of 2006, the w3c released the first specification for XMLHttpRequest object.

+We are javascript developers first; FE Framework developers second.